 Know of some great pet products that aren't carried by your local pet supply store?
 Open up your own retail shop and sell high-quality items made by small-scale manufacturers.
 Many small business owners would be thrilled to offer you a wholesale discount for carrying their products, and your customers would feel good about supporting local businesses.

 In larger cities with a lot of pet owners in apartment buildings, dog-walking is a great part-time business opportunity.
-City dwellers don't have yards for their dogs to play in, and if they work long and/or irregular hours, they may not always have time to take Fido for his daily walk.
-Put up flyers in your building and see if any of your neighbors would be willing to entrust this task to you for a small fee.
+City dwellers don't have yards for their dogs to play in, and if they work long and/or irregular hours, they may not always have time to take their energetic pup for his daily walk.
+In addition to creating a website with information on your business, put up flyers in your building and see if any of your neighbors would be willing to entrust this task to you for a small fee.
 It's important to educate yourself on not only the local dog walking market but also proper animal care and handling.
 Dogtec offers a four-day training workshop to become a certified professional dog walker.

-Recipes for homemade dog biscuits are fairly abundant on the Internet.
+The trend of healthy eating and recognizing the ingredients within food doesn't stop at humans, people are generally more cognizant of what their pets are eating as well.
+If you've been making your own for a long time, capitalize on your talents, otherwise there are recipes for homemade treats online.
 They don't require a lot of time or effort to make, and the ingredients for many of them are probably already in your kitchen.
 Experiment with different recipes and let your dog be the official taste tester.
 Once you've found a winner or two, you can bake them in bulk, package them and sell them online.
 List the ingredients on your website and packaging so pet owners can feel confident that your product is right for their dogs.

 Handmade pet accessories